tohojo/bufferbloat-net/content/make-wifi-fast/wiki/index.md

     that can support it, and to get it better documented so that more new drivers use it, would be good.
--   **Re-working Wi-Fi:** Read the [Wifi Stack Rework](Wifi_Stack_Rework.md) page, or more importantly, read the <a href="https://arxiv.org/abs/1703.00064">Ending the Anomaly</a> paper.
+-   **Re-working Wi-Fi:** Read the [Wifi Stack Rework](Wifi_Stack_Rework.md) page, or more importantly, read the [Ending the Anomaly](https://www.usenix.org/conference/atc17/technical-sessions/presentation/hoilan-jorgesen) paper.